Krafalski/hfb/README.md

 Take a couple minutes to get familiar with the code you'll be working on.

 ### New Feature - Link the HTML and CSS
 Your first new feature!
-Working in index.html, you will add a link to main.css, then you will merge it into the dev branch, and then into master
+Working in `index.html`, you will add a link to `main.css`, then you will merge it into the dev branch, and then into master

 #### Part 1 - Make a New Branch
 ###### Command line: